Kim Se-jeong: Endorsements

-Kim also endorsed: Beauty Products such as Manyo Factory Brand Cosmetics, Acwell, and Myskin Solus; food and beverage products such as Cocolab, Sunkist Fruit Cider, and Viyotte; online and RPG games Sudden Attack, Destiny Child: Defense War, and Armis where she released a music video for the games' promotion; and other popular advertisements such as Samsung's virtual assistant Bixby, GH Basic Housing, Oella (Home Appliances) and among others.
+Over the course of her career, Kim has also endorsed beauty products such as Manyo Factory Brand Cosmetics, Acwell, and Myskin Solus; food and beverage products such as Cocolab, Sunkist Fruit Cider, and Viyotte; online and RPG games Sudden Attack, Destiny Child: Defense War, and Armis.
+She appeared in other popular advertisements campaigns for various products such as Samsung's virtual assistant Bixby, Oella, and GH Basic Housing.